 Levels of Service Some levels of service are not being achieved for the stock water races.
 These mainly pertain to nuisance and threatening flooding of adjoining property or roads and associated complaints that occur during extreme rainfall events, over which WIL has no control.
 Consideration needs to be given to reviewing the levels of service Resource Consents The activity complies with its resource consent conditions.
-Asset Condition The actual condition of the water race assets needs to be confirmed and used to improve planned maintenance.
-An updated process will be developed as part of the 2021-23 Improvement Programme.
-Risk Assessment A risk assessment was last carried out in 2011.
-An updated process will be developed as part of the 2021-23 Improvement Programme.
-Crowth Drainsting There is a shift from large farms to life style properties within the scheme.
+Asset Condition Condition of hard stockwater assets such as pipes and culverts is based on asset age, and material type.
+Knowledge of these assets is not good.
+Water races themselves are maintained in perpetuity and not assessed for condition Risk Assessment A risk assessment was last carried out in 2011.
+An updated process has been developed, with the risk analysis currently in progress.
+Expected to be completed across all of Council's water activities in 2024 Crouth Projections There is a shift from large farms to life style properties within the scheme.
 This translates into an increase in rated properties and static stock water demand.
 Growth Projections Intensive farming relies less on stock water due to on farm reticulation.
 This translates into races delivering stock water that are seen as an environmental liability.
-Capacity & Performance Construction of a new major irrigation storage pond is planned by WIL which will increase scheme reliability during drought years.
+Capacity & Performance Construction of a new major irrigation storage pond is planned by WIL which will increase irrigation scheme reliability during drought years.
+However, there is no formal provision for stock-water supply from this pond.